cbfrance/christopherbfrance.com/source/2009-09-24-the-special-case-of-need-magazine.html.markdown

 kind: article
 created_at: 2009-09-24 05:03:33
 title: The "Special Case" of NEED Magazine
-excerpt: "During the collapse of the journalism industry, I have rarely been surprised  and only occasionally truly saddend -- by a newspaper going out of business."
+excerpt: "During the collapse of the journalism industry, I have rarely been surprised  and only occasionally truly saddend &mdash; by a newspaper going out of business."
 tags: [journalism, nonprofit, nptech, philanthropy, zuckerman]
 modified_on: 2009-09-24 07:53:38
 status: publish
 ---

-During the collapse of the journalism industry, I have rarely been surprised -- and only occasionally truly saddend -- by a newspaper going out of business.
+During the collapse of the journalism industry, I have rarely been surprised &mdash; and only occasionally truly saddend &mdash; by a newspaper going out of business.

 It's not that I don't have empathy.
 I have worked briefly as a journalist, have a degree in journalism, and many of my professional heroes are journalists.
 I actually attribute most of humanity's advances in the last 100 years to communications infrastructure, particularly good journalism.